php/php-langspec/spec/10-expressions.md

 **Semantics**

-This intrinsic returns `TRUE` if all the variables designated by *expression*s are set and their values are not `NULL`.
-Otherwise, it returns `FALSE`.
+This intrinsic returns `true` if all the variables designated by *expression*s are set and their values are not `null`.
+Otherwise, it returns `false`.

 If this intrinsic is used with an expression that designates a dynamic property ([§§](14-classes.md#dynamic-members)), then if the class of that property has an `__isset`